 Conclusions

 The objective of the project has been fulfilled.
-The previous orthosis model has been improved by the addition of a completely new rotation mechanism that allows for the pronation and supination of the forearmThe new mechanism is controlled using EMG signals and it has been tested that it can be used simultaneously with the other joint mechanism, without both signals interfering with each other.
+The previous orthosis model has been improved by the addition of a completely new rotation mechanism that allows for the pronation and supination of the forearm.

+The new mechanism is controlled using EMG signals and it has been tested that it can be used simultaneously with the other joint mechanism, without both signals interfering with each other.
 An image of the final result can be seen in Figure 5.

 Figure 5.
 Photograph of the new rotation movement taken during one of the tests

 Also, a new algorithm to obtain valid threshold values has been developed.
-These values, which need to be surpassed to in order to carry out a movement, vary from patient to patient and between different electrode dispositions.
-Their automatic computation provides a fast setup process is fast and avoids having to perform additional configuration configure the device each time it is used.with a computer each time the device is used.
+These values, which need to be surpassed in order to carry out a movement, vary from patient to patient and between different electrode dispositions.
+Their automatic computation provides a fast setup process and avoids having to perform additional configuration with a computer each time the device is used.

 .